Call For Papers and Invitation to Participate in the 5th Annual Greenville Family Symposium: Changing the Culture

-5th Annual Greenville Family Symposium: Changing the Culture: Toward Healthy and Just Communities
+5th Annual Greenville Family Symposium Changing the Culture: Towards Healthy and Just Communities.

 Student pre-conference: The Rights of People with Disabilities.

 We invite potential participants in the symposium to submit abstracts for review.
 In addition to invited plenary addresses, presentations may be in one of three forms: posters, 20- to 30-minute papers, or panels of three or four papers.
 Although participants’ suggestions about the format for their presentations will be considered, the organizers will exercise discretion in the choice of format in the context of the program as a whole.

 The format that we use for poster presentations is unusual, and both presenters and audience members have appreciated it.
 Posters are grouped because of similarity in topic or theme.
 All those present are invited to join in informal group discussions centered on the posters.

 Abstracts of potential presentations should be focused on topics of relevance to the symposium theme.
 We are interested in presentations relating to both U.S. and international research, with a focus on culture as a process of change (and resistance) in response to larger economic and sociopolitical contexts, as well as the effects of activists who contribute to movements that facilitate positive change in the status of different groups.
 The relative effectiveness of various strategies (e.g., legal action, political action, public information campaigns, educational efforts), and the lessons learned from the movements of the last few generations are of interest.
 In that context, how can human service professionals promote the inclusion of stigmatized groups or further develop positive change?

 - descriptive analyses of the ways in which people have facilitated cultural changes in social structures and processes (including those involved in mental health and social services);

 - analyses of the impact of such cultural changes (or resistance to change) on children, adolescents, young adults, families, and communities, in areas such as: